5 Specific Executive Director Interview Questions

 5. “What other Executive Directors or philanthropic leaders do you look up to?”

 Why it’s important: A person’s heroes can tell you a lot about who they are now and who they aspire to be.
 It also tells you whose leadership and management styles they would like to emulate as the Executive Director of the company.

 What executive director interview questions have you been asked?
 Contact us to share your comments.

 Y Scouts is a purpose-based leadership search firm that unites exceptional nonprofit organizations with exceptional leaders.
 Contact us if you are looking to find an exceptional leader at your nonprofit organization.
 Or, to be considered for exceptional leadership opportunities with our clients, please take the first step by joining the Y Scouts Leadership Community.

+Working with Y Scouts is a breath of fresh air.
 The entire process – starting at first contact – was personal, comfortable and engaging.
 Y Scouts never made me feel like I was part of a transaction; I felt like I was working with a friend and an ally throughout the entire process, who kept my best interests in mind at all times.
 I felt like my recruiter truly took the time to get to know me, my motivations and what type of opportunity would help me grow and succeed.
 Y Scouts helped me move into an incredible new role, and I am thankful everyday that Y Scouts helped connect me to an organization and position that align perfectly with my skills and personal passions.
 I would absolutely recommend working with Y Scouts to any organization with a true commitment to finding the right leaders.

 – Jessica Taylor, DIRECTOR OF STRATEGIC COMMUNICATIONS AT GREAT HEARTS ACADEMIES